 - That are intriguing, inventive and have an element of fun.

-This is a doing fund.
-We only fund the costs of making and/or testing the idea itself.
-We do not cover payment for people’s time or marketing/promotion costs.
 We focus on DIY ideas where the applicants are building and experimenting with their idea themselves rather than outsourcing the development.

 Applicants must be resident in the UK.